sigasi/sigasi_insights/manual/libraries.md

 # Shared libraries

-Sigasi allows you to share libraries between multiple projects.
+Sigasi Studio allows you to share libraries between multiple projects.
 The easiest way to do this, is to develop each library in a separate project and configure the **Project Dependencies** accordingly.
 To configure the project dependencies, right click the project (the one that uses the